You Love Your New House But It Smells, What to Do

 If you notice that distinct plastic-y smell of vinyl in your new home, it may be coming from your vinyl blinds.
 The blinds may have all been recently replaced, and the new vinyl may be causing the off-putting scent, especially when the vinyl is warmed by the sun.
 If they’re new, remove the odor by washing the blinds and spritzing with a vinegar/water solution.
 Before you toss them in the trash, here are 15 ways to repurpose your old blinds.

 Rotten Food: Target the Kitchen, but it Could be Anywhere!

 If the kitchen appears empty and clean but a rotten food smell persists, thoroughly examine the refrigerator, cupboards, drawers and oven for old food that’s have gone bad.
 And who know where the previous residents ate!
 Bedrooms, the living room or the TV room might be housing the rotting food.
 After disposing of the old food, use an all-purpose cleaner to wipe things down.
 Finally, place bowls of white vinegar throughout the room to neutralize the odor.
 Does your kitchen sponge smell?
 Here’s how to clean it.

 Musty Smell: Check the HVAC System

-If your house smells musty, your furnace may have a clogged condensate drain.
+If your furnace smells musty, it may have a clogged condensate drain.
 If that’s the case, there is a DIY fix.
 Check out the complete instructions here.
 To absorb the smell quickly while you make the fix, try Fresh Wave Crystal Gel odor eliminator.
-Also, take a look at our guide to cleaning your air conditioner.

 Smelly Sink: Check Your Drain